ewang26/Design_Exercise_4/README.md

 # CS 2620 Client-Server Chat System

 This project is a simple client-server chat system.
-The general architecture is detailed in the [design document](design.md).
+It implements replication using a leader-follower model.

 ### Configuration
-The server and client can be configured using the shared `config.json` file.
-This JSON file contains the following fields:
-- `host`: The host to bind the server to.
-Default is `localhost`.
-- `port`: The port to bind the server to.
-Default is `8888`.
-- `use_custom_protocol`: Whether to use the custom protocol or the JSON protocol.
-Default is `true`.
-- `server_data`: The path to the server data file.
-Default is `server_data.json`.
+The list of servers is detailed in `distributed_config.json`.
+This file contains a list of servers, each with an IP address and port number.
+These are the list of all servers in the distributed system; the client will connect to the first server in the list.

 ### Running
 Generate the gRPC code from the proto file: